w3f/Grant-Milestone-Delivery/evaluations/ocex_2_cruikshankss.md

 Centralized system management module for service provider (commissions management and stats) with front-end service for new off-chain users: all-in-one service for wallet generation and immediate transaction with gas charged from service provider’s pool;
 Management apps;
 User apps.

+In this milestone we've developed a Centralized management back-end, that includes CLI tools for coupon lifecycle management and a user's basic web interface for coupons redemption.